zax456/Datastic_BT4222_Mining_Web_Data_for_Business_Insights/readme.md

-# BT4222 Datastic Group Project
+# BT4222 Group Project
-<br>This project is meant for the module BT4222 Mining Web Data for Business Insights of National University of Singapore.
+<br>This project is started by the team Datastic, for BT4222 Mining Web Data for Business Insights, a module belonging to the National University of Singapore.
 Movie data provided by [MovieLens](https://grouplens.org/datasets/movielens/) is used.
-The aim of this project is to discover the characteristics of certain category of audience and create a movie recommender model.<br>
+The aim of this project is to discover the characteristics of certain category of audience and create a movie recommender model to recommend movies based on the preferences of the audience.<br>

-## Movie recommender System
-Group Members:
+# Group Members:
  * Ang Kian Hwee (A0150445M)
  * Lee Ying Yang (A0170208N)
  * Zhai Chen (A0156995H)
  * Tang Wen Qian (A0161814J)

-## to-do notice
-* random seed for community generation
-* missing plots in EDA

 # Instructions to run the various python notebooks
 ### <ins>1.
 EDA</ins>